 Guest blog by Designs for Sport

-Study limitations included a small sample size and homogeneity in age, gender, and health status.
-The authors cite a lack of certain biometrics, such as muscle biopsy, as a limitation to the study design.
+Study limitations included small sample size and homogeneity in age, gender, and health status.
+The authors cite a lack of certain biometrics, such as muscle biopsy, as a limitation of the study design.

 Creatine is an amino acid that may support athletic performance, the building of lean muscle mass, and cellular energy function.
 It may also support exercise endurance and certain aspects of brain health and age-related changes.